Large deviation analysis for quantum security via smoothing of Renyi entropy of order 2: Acknowledgments

 \section{Acknowledgments}

-The author is grateful to Dr. Toyohiro Tsurumaru for a helpful comments.
+The author is grateful to Dr. Toyohiro Tsurumaru, Dr. Shun Watanabe, Dr. Marco Tomamichel, Dr. William Henry Rosgen, Dr. Li Ke, and Dr. Markus Grassl for a helpful comments.
+He would like to express his appreciation to the referees of this paper for their helpful comments.
 He is also grateful to the referee of the first version of \cite{Tsuru} for informing the literatures \cite{DS05,FS08}.
 He also is partially supported by a MEXT Grant-in-Aid for Young Scientists (A) No. 20686026 and Grant-in-Aid for Scientific Research (A) No. 23246071.
-He is partially supported by the National Institute of Information and Communication Technolgy (NICT), Japan.
+He is partially supported by the National Institute of Information and Communication Technology (NICT), Japan.
 The Centre for Quantum Technologies is funded by the Singapore Ministry of Education and the National Research Foundation as part of the Research Centres of Excellence programme.